 Running Time: 122 minutes

 Guillermo del Toro is one of the most identifiable and beloved auteurs working today, no matter which sector of filmmaking culture you sample.
-General and international audiences love his blockbusters and Spanish-language genre films, cinephiles adore his commitment to Gothic pulp and fantasy while balancing practical FX with CGI, and critics respect his screenwriting sensibilities and heartfelt characterizations, giving them something to mull over when they ignore his excellent action-direction.
+General and international audiences love his blockbusters and Spanish-language genre films, while cinephiles adore his commitment to Gothic pulp and fantasy while balancing practical FX with CGI; critics respect his screenwriting sensibilities and heartfelt characterizations, giving them something to mull over when they ignore his excellent action-direction.
 Though he’s not the most consistent working filmmaker, each of his films are unique and memorable; all maintain that distinct del Toro touch throughout, namely his trademark Gothic visuals, lush color schemes, fantastical elements or settings, and tragic but always redeemable characters.
-It’s hard to decide whether he’s a better screenwriter or director (he’s great at both, to be sure) given how his filmography seesaws from visual masterpiece to dramatic mood-piece almost every other picture.

-One of the best combinations of del Toro’s effective, heartfelt screenplays and dark, visually striking directorial efforts is 2004’s Hellboy; Hellboy was near the forefront of the modern comic book-adaptation craze, which first rumbled with Blade (1998, whose sequel del Toro would later direct) but didn’t kick off until X-Men (2000) and especially Spider-Man (2002) succeeded at the international box office.
+One of del Toro’s most striking directorial efforts is 2004’s Hellboy; Hellboy was near the forefront of the modern comic book-adaptation craze, which first rumbled with Blade (1998, whose sequel del Toro would later direct) but didn’t kick off until X-Men (2000) and especially Spider-Man (2002) succeeded at the international box office.
 It’s perhaps more notable for being one of the first successful “sidestream” (niche?) comic properties to be developed for the screen, comparable to the likes of Sin City (2005), Watchmen (2009), and Dredd (2012) that followed; separated from the mainstream pressures and fanboy protectionism of more well known titles like DC and Marvel’s biggest properties, the Dark Horse comic’s artistic inspirations and general aesthetic are a near perfect match for del Toro.

 Hellboy’s depiction on-screen is arguably del Toro’s finest visual execution of a dark Gothic diegesis.
 Its colors are rich and stylish, yet diverse enough to prevent visual fatigue or any sort of color grading repetition; its rich black levels, dominant low-key lighting, and Lovecraftian figures make this one of the most distinct, dynamic, and stunning comic book adaptations of this generation.
 Frequent del Toro collaborator and director of photography, Guillermo Navarro, fleshes out this world with vivid reds, blues, and luscious explosions of orange, adding to the characteristic visual flair of the picture as well as enhancing numerous digital FX.